freeCodeCamp/freeCodeCamp/guide/english/html/index.md

 body: The element contains the visible page content

 h1: The element defines a large heading
+There are 6 Heading Tag in HTML depending on their inportance.
 p: The element defines a paragraph
+div: div tags are used to modify your html commands.

 ### HTML Versions